free5gc/free5gc.github.io/docs/blog/1-free5gc-with-namespace.md

         - dnn: internet # Data Network Name
           dns: # the IP address of DNS
             ipv4: 8.8.8.8
+            ipv6: 2001:4860:4860::8888
   plmnList: # the list of PLMN IDs that this SMF belongs to (optional, remove this key when unnecessary)
-    - mcc: "208" # Mobile Country Code (3 digits string, digit: 0~9)
+    - mcc: 208 # Mobile Country Code (3 digits string, digit: 0~9)
-      mnc: "93" # Mobile Network Code (2 or 3 digits string, digit: 0~9)
+      mnc: 93 # Mobile Network Code (2 or 3 digits string, digit: 0~9)
-  locality: area1 # Name of the location where a set of AMF, SMF and UPFs are located
+  locality: area1 # Name of the location where a set of AMF, SMF, PCF and UPFs are located
   pfcp: # the IP address of N4 interface on this SMF (PFCP)
-    addr: 127.0.0.1
+    # addr config is deprecated in smf config v1.0.3, please use the following config
+    nodeID: 127.0.0.1 # the Node ID of this SMF
+    listenAddr: 127.0.0.1 # the IP/FQDN of N4 interface on this SMF (PFCP)
+    externalAddr: 127.0.0.1 # the IP/FQDN of N4 interface on this SMF (PFCP)
   userplaneInformation: # list of userplane information
     upNodes: # information of userplane node (AN or UPF)
       gNB1: # the name of the node
         type: AN # the type of the node (AN or UPF)
       UPF: # the name of the node
         type: UPF # the type of the node (AN or UPF)
+        nodeID: 127.0.0.8 # the Node ID of this UPF
-        nodeID: 127.0.0.8 # the IP/FQDN of N4 interface on this UPF (PFCP)
+        addr: 127.0.0.8 # the IP/FQDN of N4 interface on this UPF (PFCP)
         sNssaiUpfInfos: # S-NSSAI information list for this UPF
           - sNssai: # S-NSSAI (Single Network Slice Selection Assistance Information)
               sst: 1 # Slice/Service Type (uinteger, range: 0~255)